kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 :math:`\bf{f([a,b,c],x) = a\sin(bx+c)}`

-If your model is a model that is not linear in its parameters, then the effective variance method can still be applied.
+If your model is not linear in its parameters, then the effective variance method can still be applied.
 If your model is given for example by :math:`f(x) = a\sin(bx+c)`, which is not linear in parameter *b*,